 Alberta has developed liability management programs designed to prevent taxpayers from incurring costs associated with suspension, abandonment, remediation and reclamation of wells, facilities and pipelines in the event that a licensee or permit holder becomes defunct.
 These programs generally involve an assessment of the ratio of a licensee's deemed assets to deemed liabilities.
 If a licensee's deemed liabilities exceed its deemed assets, a security deposit is required.
 Changes of the ratio of Peyto's deemed assets to deemed liabilities or changes to the requirements of liability management programs may result in significant increases to the security that must be posted.
+In addition, the liability management system may prevent or interfere with the Corporation's ability to acquire or dispose of assets as both the vendor and the purchaser of oil and natural gas assets must be in compliance with the liability management programs (both before and after the transfer of the assets) for the applicable regulatory agency to allow for the transfer of such assets.
 See: "Industry Conditions".